 - Next press down the Home, Power, and Volume up button altogether for a few seconds till the phone vibrates

 - Release the power key as the phone vibrates but keep pressing the other two keys

 - After a few second you will see the Android system recovery screen

 - Make use of the Volume down button to highlight ‘Wipe Cache partition’

 - Use the power key to select that option

 Solution 6: Turn off the Smart Stay feature

-If all the above fixes remain unsuccessful in fixing this Galaxy S8 camera failed issue, then might be it is the Smart Stay feature is interfering with the camera and creating this issue.
+If all the above fixes remain unsuccessful in fixing this Galaxy S8 camera failed issue, then might be it is the Smart Stay feature that is interfering with the camera and creating this issue.
 The reason is Smart Stay is using the front camera for detecting you are looking at the screen.
-So, what you are suggested is head towards Setting > Display> Smart Stay and turn this off.
+So, what you are suggested is to head towards Setting > Display> Smart Stay and turn this off.
 Now check if it brings any differences.